pattlebass/pattlebass.github.io/_posts/2022-02-11-how-to-disable-web-results-windows/2022-02-11-how-to-disable-web-results-windows.markdown

    ![alt text](disable-internet-results-search-bar-1.webp){:width="881px" height="650px"}

-4. Select it and on the right add a new `DWORD value` (right-click > New) and name it `DisableSearchBoxSuggestions`.
+4. Right-click to add a new `DWORD value` named `DisableSearchBoxSuggestions`.
-5. Double-click it and set its value data to 1.
+5. Double-click it and set its value data to `1`.

    ![alt text](disable-internet-results-search-bar-2.webp){:width="360px" height="220px"}

-6. Restart Explorer.exe
+6. Open the Task Manager and restart `Windows Explorer`.